 - Applications that are incomplete or not legible will NOT be processed, which will delay placement.

 - Applications that are late will NOT be given priority.

 - If you have extenuating circumstances related to legitimately needing special consideration with regard to making your placement, you must let Clinical Experiences know upfront and include a written explanation of your circumstances detailing why you might need special consideration with your application.

-Steps for Completing Courtesy Placement
+Steps for Completing Courtesy Placement (INTERNSHIP ONLY)

 (Enrolled at JSU but supervised by another institution)